 Niot faced a number of challenges in his life, among them learning disabilities.
 Despite the difficulties and frustrations this caused him, he persevered and overcame them.
 In doing so he found self-confidence and joy in who he was, and these gave him an exceptional ability to understand other people’s inner lives.
 He was a joyful and funny person.
 At home, in school, and among his friends in his pre-army program and army unit, he was the “glue,” the one who knew how to attach people to each other and to teach them to understand one another.
 Unlike many young men of his age, he did not hesitate to express his feelings, which were mostly of love and empathy, and knew how to elicit such expressions of emotion from others.

 After completing the pre-army program, in August 2010, he enlisted in Battallion 13 of the Golani Brigade.
 He was a devoted and conscientious soldier who did much to help his buddies, especially the unit’s “lone soldiers,” those who had come from overseas to serve in the IDF and had no families in Israel.
 After completing his training he was sent home on sick leave to have a small operation and to seek treatment for knee pains.
 During Pesach 2011 he went with three friends to engage in one of his hobbies—scuba diving in Eilat.
-On Thursday, April 28 (24 Nissan) an accident took place during a dive and he was mortally injured.
-He died on Saturday, April 30 (26 Nissan) at the age of twenty.
+An accident took place during a dive and he was mortally injured.
+He died on Saturday, April 23 (19 Nissan) at the age of twenty.

 On these pages you will find pictures, stories, memories, and eulogies that tell about Niot’s special qualities, achievements, and his devotion as a son, brother, friend, and soldier.
 You will also find information on the projects the family and community are carrying on in his memory.

 In Niot’s memory, his family has established, in cooperation with the Society for the Advancement of Education, the Niot Project to help teenagers with learning disabilities and ADHD.
 We have prepared a brochure explaining the project, and more detailed information is available on the Society for the Advancement of Education website.
-The project’s Annual Report for 2012 is available here
+A brief film on the project can be seen here.

 We would be happy to have your support for this important project.
 Donations may be made in the following ways:

-In Israel: Tax-deductible contributions to the Niot Project can be made through either of the following routes:
+In Israel: Tax-deductible contributions to the Niot Project can be made in the following ways: